SirusCodes/blog/content/posts/diary/the-real-truth/index.md

 Now that all the people around you have their versions of truth and you are constantly bombarded with their opinions that you subconsciously change your versions as well.
 Because the more you hear the story the more you believe it.

 This is how ads work.
 They constantly bombard you with the information they want you to believe in.
-A liked the article ["What Does Advertising Do?" from Art Markman Ph.D.](https://www.psychologytoday.com/us/blog/ulterior-motives/201008/what-does-advertising-do) where he talks about it in detail.
+I liked the article ["What Does Advertising Do?" from Art Markman Ph.D.](https://www.psychologytoday.com/us/blog/ulterior-motives/201008/what-does-advertising-do) where he talks about it in detail.

 # Is it worth finding the real truth?